 The above photograph shows the site in the middle distance, lying on the edge of the higher ground with the lower open and boggy ground covered by wetland grasses on the left.

 The bank is clearly defined on the south side and visible as a green moss growth along the ridge contrasting with the brown leaf-strewn ground on either side.
 The northern side is very poorly defined.
 The circle is some seven metres in diameter and is dished in the centre (right side of the photograph behind the tree) about half a metre below the rim level.
 The outside of the visible bank is about a quarter of a metre lower than the rim.

 The ranging rods are on the rim of the circular bank with a dished area in the centre.
-Unfortunately it is very difficult to show this in photographs.
+Unfortunately, it isn’t easy to show this in photographs.

 Leslie Grinsell (1907-1995) was an amateur archaeologist and a prolific recorder of the prehistoric monuments of south-east England, especially the bronze-age barrows.
-Between 1931 and 1934 he visited and documented all the known barrows in Surrey.
+Between 1931 and 1934, he visited and documented all the known barrows in Surrey.
 His paper ‘An Analysis and List of Surrey Barrows’ to the Surrey Archaeological Society makes fascinating reading.
-He records both barrows on Whitmoor Common describing the Mount Pleasant Barrow as small being some 45 feet in diameter (13.7m) and one to two feet high.
-He describes it as hollow in the centre and very dilapidated with perhaps a slight trace of a surrounding ditch.
+He records both barrows on Whitmoor Common, describing the Mount Pleasant Barrow as small, 45 feet in diameter (13.7m) and one to two feet high.
+He describes it as hollow in the centre and very dilapidated with a slight trace of a surrounding ditch.
 This barrow may have been opened by Pitt-Rivers and yielded three bucket urns.
 It is not certain whether these urns containing burnt bones were primary or deposited later as secondary burials.
 These pottery urns are in the Pitt-Rivers Museum in Oxford.